-Xiangdong said in the conference that the international fair is a chance Chinese and Yemeni delegates sign the cooperation documents at the promotion conference for the 108th session of China Import & Export Fair (Canton Fair), in Sanaa, capital of Yemen, Aug.
+The three-day seminar included distributing brochures with instructions for patients about when to break their fast in Ramadan.
+According to the brochures, people with diabetes who have regular blood sugar levels can fast, but those who Xiangdong said in the conference that the international fair is a chance Chinese and Yemeni delegates sign the cooperation documents at the promotion conference for the 108th session of China Import & Export Fair (Canton Fair), in Sanaa, capital of Yemen, Aug.
 8, 2010. boost the growing commercial relations between Yemen and China.
 Saeed told the Yemen Times that the Chinese invitation for Yemenis to participate in the Guangzhou fair in China is an opportunity for Yemenis to think about their national products and turn Yemen from being an import- "We should not only focus on how to import from others, instead we should work on how to be an exporter country," said Saeed.
 Canton fair was established in 1957 and is run twice every year under the sponsorship of the Chinese Ministry of Trade.
-Around 20,000 Chinese More than 300 diabetes patients attended the lectures held in the center, according to Al-Haddad.
+Around 20,000 Chinese in each round of the fair.
+More than 200,000 buyers visit the fair every session, 1,000 of them from Yemen who buy about USD 50 million worth of products.
+In 2008, Chinese imports accounted for about eight percent of the total imports to Yemen.
+More than 300 diabetes patients attended the lectures held in the center, according to Al-Haddad.
 "This is the first Ramadan I will fast being a patient of diabetes.
 The lecture was important for me because they told me what specific foods I shall not eat in Ramadan and how to spend the day," said Sameera Saber, 54, a patient who have irregular blood sugar levels are excused from fasting in Ramadan.
 However, a patient must break their fast during the day if they have symptoms of vomiting, cold sweats, intensive hunger with shuddering, losing consciousness or apathy.
-Fasting in Ramadan is dangerous for those with chronic renal failure, hepatitis, heart disease and people who depend on insulin to keep their blood sugar level regulated.
+Fasting in Ramadan is dangerous for those with chronic renal failure, hepatitis, heart disease and people who depend on insulir to keep their blood sugar level regulated.
 Yemen's under-15 table tennis team wins gold By: Ibrahim Al-Jaadi For the Yemen Times SANA'A, August 11 - Last week, Yemen claimed gold in the 22nd Arab Table Tennis Championships in Manama, Bahrain.
 The national under-15 table tennis team won the finals against Tunisia 3-0.
 The Yemeni team consisted of four members: Majd Ahmed Al-Dabhani, Muneer Al-Dabhani, Husaam Jamil and Amr Abdullah.
 Majd Al-Dabhani,15, told the Yemen Times that he was very happy to have won gold, because he is now the first Yemeni ever to have won two gold medals at the Arab Table Tennis Championships.
 He won his first one in 2007 for theunder-15 singles event.
 Majd previously participated in four international tournaments: the Qatar Table Tennis Openin 2008, the Arab Table Tennis Championships 2007 in Yemen, the Arab Table Tennis Championships in Morocco in 2008 and the Arab Championships in